alistair-graham/AlphabetManipulator/README.md

 # AlphabetManipulator

 ## Assumptions

-- An API with a GeometricAlphabet controller.
-Using dependency injection, currently the IGeometricAlphabetService points to the DiamondAlphabetService.
+- A RESTful API
-- Accepts any letter and returns an uppercase letter pyramid.
+- Accepts any letter and returns an uppercase letter diamond.

-## API Specification

-- Specification is available on Swagger when the AlphabetManipulator project is run in the `Development` environment.
+## How to run
+- Clone the project and download it locally
+- Run the solution by either command:

+&emsp;`dotnet run --launch-profile AlphabetManipulator-Development`

+&emsp;`dotnet run --launch-profile AlphabetManipulator-Production`

+&emsp;Or run it from an IDE.
+If you run it from an IDE using the development launch profile, it automatically opens the Swagger API specification in your &emsp;browser.
+You can manually test the API via Swagger or from a request creator like Postman.

+## What is does

-- The GET action `/api/GeometricAlphabet/{letter}` expects a letter and returns the corresponding diamond in a 200 response.
+The GET action `localhost:5071/api/GeometricAlphabet/{letter}` expects a letter and returns the corresponding diamond.
+Here are the following responses given the request:
+- Providing an alphabetic character returns a 200 with the corresponding letter diamond.
+- Providing a non-alphabetic character returns a 400 response with a helpful message.
-- Returns a 400 response if it is a bad request from the client.
+- An internal issue will return a 500 response with no sensitive details returned to the client.
-- Returns a 404 response if the resource does not exist.
+- Logs errors & warnings where appropriate.

+## What I have not done
+- Authentication:  Checking who is sending the request.
+- Authorisation: Checking what actions a requester is allowed to perform.
+- Rate limiting, caching, CORS, status page, timing metrics + alerts, public API documentation, use [APIController] attribute on controllers instead of [ControllerBase], handling headers such as `Accept` etc.
+- A whole lot of other things.